-The Board should be advised, for prior approval, of all purchases of equipment, materials, and services when the purchase was not contemplated during the budgeting process.
+The Board should be advised, for prior approval, of all purchases of equipment, materials, and services when the purchase was not contemplated during the budgeting process or exceeds the function by ten percent (10%).

 The Superintendent is authorized to make emergency purchases, without prior approval, of those goods and/or services needed to keep the school in operation.
 Such purchases shall be brought to the Board's attention at the next regular meeting.